seermedical/seer-py/README.md

 To install, simply clone or download this repository, then type `pip install .` which will install all the dependencies.

 ### Epilepsy Ecosystem Data
 For users attempting to download data for the [Epilepsy Ecosystem](https://www.epilepsyecosystem.org/howitworks/), please download the [latest release](https://github.com/seermedical/seer-py/releases/latest) instead of cloning the repository or downloading the master branch.
-Then use the script `ContestDataDownloader.py` in `Examples` as it will guide you through the download process.
+Then open the script `ContestDataDownloader.py` in `Examples` and it will guide you through the download process (you will need to change a few things in this script including the path to download the data to).

 ## Requirements
 This library currently requires Python 3, and it if you don't currently have a Python 3 installation, we recommend you use the Anaconda distribution for its simplicity, support, stability and extensibility.
 It can be downloaded here: https://www.anaconda.com/download